Information about Nalbuphine

 Nalbuphine is used for opioid dependence and moderate to severe pain.

-How it works
+How nalbuphine works

-Common side effects
+Common side effects of nalbuphine

-Frequently asked questions
+Frequently asked questions for Nalbuphine

-Q. Is nalbuphine a narcotic/ controlled substance?
+Q. Is Nalbuphine a narcotic/ controlled substance?

 Nalbuphine belongs to class of medicines called synthetic opioid analgesics.
 It is not a narcotic or controlled substance.